Freedom of Information Act

 Winchester City Council

 Tel: 01962 840 222

 If the information is not easily available and you wish to make a formal request under the Freedom of Information Act 2000, the request should be submitted using the online request form, where they will be directed to the relevant person to respond.

 We aim to respond to all formal requests within 20 working days.
 Some requests can be complex and will take us this long to provide a response.
 Straightforward information, or information contained in the Publication Scheme will be provided much more quickly, usually within 10 working days.

 There are a number of exemptions to your right to information.
 The exemptions that are most likely to apply to information held by the Council are summarised in the Council's Access to Information Policy (see downloads on this page).

 Much of the information held by the Council is personal information about people and is confidential.
-The Data Protection Act 1998 already gives you the right to access personal information about yourself.
-If you wish to request personal information about yourself, please follow the Data Protection link on the left hand side of this page.
+The General Data Protection Regulation already gives you the right to access personal information about yourself.
+If you wish to request personal information about yourself, please see our Data Protection and Privacy pages.

 If you request personal information about somebody else the request will be dealt with under the Freedom of Information Act.
 Most of the personal information we hold will be confidential and will be covered by an exemption.